nmolinatcv/tcv-notes/README.md

 Stands for "Hearts & Mind"... which is an interest level reserved for the top 20 companies.
 `

 >**What is BPC?**
 Stands for "Best Private Companies"... which is an interest level reserved for the top 100 companies.~~ - Will soon be deprecated.

 ---

 ## VC & Finance Terms
 **What is a VC** - _Venture Capitalist_
 Investors who provide financing to start-ups or small companies that are looking to expand.
-Venture capitalists are usually formed as limited partnerships (LP) where the partners invest in the VC fund.
+Venture capitalists are usually formed as limited partnerships where the partners invest in the VC fund.
 The fund normally has a committee that is tasked with making investment decisions.

 **What is an LP**  - _Limited Partner_
-A term used for investors in venture capital funds.
-Typically they're pension funds, insurance companies or corporations, but they can also be wealthy individuals or governments looking to stimulate the startup ecosystem.
+ Investors in a VC fund are referred to as LP's.

 **2 & 20**
 Compensation structure where 2% represents a management fee applied to the total assets and